 This is an aspect of Australian band history that is probably not well known, however, it is important to recognize the fact that while female brass bands were rare, they certainly made their mark and paved the way for more females to join bands in the latter half of the last century.
 The story here will cover some of the more notable female brass bands that were formed, and some personalities.
 Yes, there was some underlying sexism, and this will be touched on – we wonder at these attitudes today.
 These historical pictures and articles tell an amazing story of life and from this, we can see the achievements of female band musicians.

 Unfortunately, there appears to be no definitive list of female brass bands in Australia.
 However, due to the rarity of female brass bands, others have attempted to create a listing and the list by Gavin Holman has included the more notable Australian female bands (Holman, 2018).
-Hopefully in the near future a more substantial list will be produced.
+Hopefully soon, a more substantial list will be produced.

 Enter the Salvation Army:

-This band is taken on tour and is used as a demonstration band in various towns and cities.
-On the 8thof February, 1906 the Barrier Miner newspaper covers the visit of the “Austral Brass Band” to town and the article is a perfect display of attitude giving way to admiration (“THE AUSTRAL BRASS BAND.,” 1906).
+This band was taken on tour and is used as a demonstration band in various towns and cities.
+On the 8th of February 1906, the Barrier Miner newspaper covers the visit of the “Austral Brass Band” to town and the article is a perfect display of attitude giving way to admiration (“THE AUSTRAL BRASS BAND.,” 1906).
 As the reporter has written,